gersteinlab/Frustration/README.md

 This workflow consist of three steps for evaluating changes in frustration:

-**1) Parsing VAT output of all SNVs to etxract residue position and residue identity for the mutated residue on protein sequence. **
+**1) Parsing VAT output of all SNVs to etxract residue position and residue identity for the mutated residue on protein sequence **

 Usage: